wahibhaq/wahibhaq.github.io/pakistan-unveiled.md

 ### Agencies/Portals to help you in planning trips

   - [The Karakoram Club](https://web.facebook.com/groups/thekarakoramclub/?ref=nf_target&fref=nf) : This facebook group acts as a one stop platform for travel enthusiasts in Pakistan.
+  - [K2 Kings Tourist Association of Pakistan](http://k2ktourists.com/) : This is a group of bikers who like to receive travelers, for pure entertainment, advise and help them with a sole intention of giving a good impression of Pakistan.
+It is completely non-profit and are very nice people.
   - [Tripkar Tours](http://tripkar.com/tours/)
   - [TACTACK](https://www.facebook.com/tactackgear/)
   - [Lets Go To Pakistan](https://www.facebook.com/LetsGoToPakistan/)